 If you have a family, it’s likely that your grocery budget is one of your biggest household expenses.
 I promise you that it doesn’t have to be that way though!
-There are a variety of simple steps you can take to save money on groceries each time you visit the store.
+There are many different simple steps you can take to save money on groceries each time you visit the store.
 With these 12 easy tips, you’ll be able to save money on groceries and slash your family’s grocery bill in no time.

 Let’s start learning to save money on groceries by “making a plan”.